 Skills: Backend, database, redirects | Time: 10–15 hours | Tech: Node.js, MongoDB

-Create a service that generates short links with click analytics.
-Track geographic data, referrers, and device types.
+Build a short-link service that tracks click counts, geographic data, and referrers.
 Add custom aliases, QR code generation, and link expiration.
+Small scope, high conceptual density — routing, database design, and analytics in one project.

 Skills: API integration, filtering | Time: 12–18 hours | Tech: Vue.js, Spoonacular API

-Search recipes by ingredients, dietary restrictions, and cooking time.
-Save favorites, generate shopping lists, and scale ingredient quantities.
-Add meal planning calendar.
+Search recipes by ingredient, dietary restriction, and cooking time.
+Save favorites, generate a shopping list from a selected recipe, and scale ingredient quantities.
+Add a weekly meal planning calendar for a significant scope increase.

 20. Markdown Editor